Shaon2221/Learning-and-Experimenting_Data-Science/Feature Engineering/README.md

 ## Feature Engineering
-**Process Of Extracting useful features from raw data using math, statistics and domain knowledge.**
+**Process Of Extracting useful features from raw data using Math, Statistics and Domain knowledge.**